 Treatment in the remission induction phase

 This first phase of treatment lasts a month or so.
 You may be in the hospital for 4 to 6 weeks.
 You will likely get a combination of at least 3 chemotherapy medicines.
 This makes it more likely that the treatment will work.
 Which medicines you get and how long you receive them depends on many factors.
 They include your age and overall health, the subtype of ALL, and how well the leukemia responds to treatment.

 The medicines most often used in this phase include:

 You may also get blood transfusions during this time if your blood cell counts get too low.
 Your healthcare team will check you closely for side effects.
 Side effects are more likely if you get high doses of medicine.

 People whose leukemia cells have the Philadelphia chromosome will likely also get a targeted therapy medicine with chemotherapy.
 An example of this kind of medicine is imatinib.
 Targeted therapy medicine is taken daily as pills.

 A few weeks after treatment, you will have a bone marrow biopsy and aspiration.
-This is done to look for any leukemia cells that remain.
+This is to look for any leukemia cells that remain.
 If there are still leukemia cells in your bone marrow, you may have a second course of chemotherapy.
 This is done to try to put the leukemia into remission.